nubenetes/awesome-kubernetes/docs/jenkins.md

 #### Read-only Jenkins Configuration
 - [Read-only Jenkins Configuration 🌟](https://www.jenkins.io/blog/2020/05/25/read-only-jenkins-announcement/) This feature allows restricting configuration UIs and APIs while providing access to essential Jenkins system configuration, diagnostics, and self-monitoring tools through Web UI.
 Such mode is critical for instances managed as code, e.g. with Jenkins [Configuration-as-Code plugin](https://plugins.jenkins.io/configuration-as-code).
 It is delivered as a part of the [JEP-224: Read-only system configuration](https://github.com/jenkinsci/jep/blob/master/jep/224/README.adoc) effort.

+## Jenkins Pipeline Unit Testing Framework
+- [github.com/jenkinsci/JenkinsPipelineUnit: Framework for unit testing Jenkins pipelines 🌟](https://github.com/jenkinsci/JenkinsPipelineUnit) Jenkins Pipeline Unit is a testing framework for unit testing Jenkins pipelines, written in [Groovy Pipeline DSL](https://www.jenkins.io/doc/book/pipeline/).
+If you aren't using jenkinsUnit to test your jenkins pipeline code, then I've got a treat for you.
+TDD with pipeline is possible and can centralized in a sharedLib can really improve development. (works nicely with Spock too)

 ## Jenkins Architecture.
 Performance and Scalability
 * [devopscube.com: Jenkins Architecture Explained – Beginners Guide](https://devopscube.com/jenkins-architecture-explained/)
 * [dzone: how to setup scalable jenkins on top of a kubernetes cluster](https://dzone.com/articles/how-to-setup-scalable-jenkins-on-top-of-a-kubernet)